kevingonzalez7997/Deployment_9/doc.md

 ## Infrastructure Diagram
 ![Infrastructure Diagram](Results/Deploy9.png)

-## Jenkins Infrastructure (EC2.tf)
+## Jenkins Infrastructure (jenkins.tf)
-The infrastructure for Jenkins is defined in the [ec2.tf](jenkinsenv/ec2.tf) file.
+The infrastructure for Jenkins is defined in the [ec2.tf](jenkinsenv/jenkins.tf) file.
 This infrastructure consists of three EC2 instances:

 1. **Jenkins Manager**: This instance is responsible for managing and controlling the worker nodes.
 2. **Docker Node / Terraform**: This node is equipped for tasks such as testing the application, building the Docker image, and pushing the image to Docker Hub.
 Terraform then provisioned the application infrastructure